 Inactivity will prolong your soreness.
 Daily conditioning is better for your body than popping into the gym once every three months.

-2. Assume all pain is the same.
+2. Assume all pain is the equal.

 3. Worry about lactic acid.